wp-plugins/youtube-embed-plus/readme.txt

 **About the PRO version:**

-Beyond the above features, you have the option of upgrading to PRO to add enhanced features like the full visual embedding wizard (so you can avoid memorizing codes), priority support, and security/performance.
+Beyond the above features, you have the option of upgrading to PRO to add enhanced features like the full visual embedding wizard (so you can avoid memorizing codes), gallery styling for channel and playlist embeds, priority support, and security/performance.
 As a PRO user, you also get access to our deleted video alerts to help avoid showing embedded videos that are later removed from YouTube.com.
 You even get an embedder-centric analytics dashboard that adds view tracking to each of your embeds so that you can answers questions like:

 * How much are your visitors actually watching the videos you post?
 * How does the view activity on your site compare to other sites like it?
 * What and when are your best and worst performing YouTube embeds?
 * How much do the producers of the YouTube videos you embed rely on **your site**, versus other sites and YouTube.com, for views?
 * Are you embedding videos that are blocked in other countries?
+* Have your visitors tried to view a page and/or gallery on your site with deleted/unavailable videos?

 See more details after installing.
 Enjoy!